 How-to guide: Minimum Inhibitory Concentration (MIC)

-At Emery Pharma, our microbiologists routinely perform MIC assays to evaluate antibiotic efficacy.
-We frequently test various antimicrobial compounds including plant derivatives, proteins, coatings, etc. with known, resistant, bacterial strains including “ESKAPE” pathogens and MRSA strains in order to determine antimicrobial susceptibility.
-This guide briefly summarizes MICs, how to report results, and how MICs are used.
+At Emery Pharma, our microbiologists routinely perform MIC assays to evaluate antibiotic efficacy and resistance profiles.
+We frequently test a variety of antimicrobial compounds, including plant derivatives, proteins, and coatings, against known drug-resistant bacterial strains, including “ESKAPE” pathogens and Methicillin-resistant Staph aureus (MRSA).
+This guide summarizes MIC testing, result interpretation, and practical applications in antimicrobial research.

 About MICs